clommm/Lyxnity-AIO/README.md

 In Working Development

 # Other Info
-If you paid for this checker,you were scammed.This is an open sourced code,and only the modules and gui have been changed by Uta,which is me.
+If you paid for this checker,you were scammed.This is an open sourced code,and only the modules and gui have been changed by clom,which is me.

-## Donations
-Idk if anyone would donate,but if you would like to it would be super appreciated

-- BTC: bc1qvnlacy3jwspjr9sx5lew6ras6edm0auvste89w
-- ETH: 0x49cBf07e0A6C7b872073973d8eA32F0D4336F56e
-- LTC: LTXKysV4rHLeqThBNxq3tCEhpoRQu2rtSw

 THIS AIO IS FREE,AND I AM NOT SELLING THIS!THE SOURCE CODE AND ITS ORIGINAL DEVELOPER IS LINKED DOWN BELOW
 ## Credits